Procedural Generation of Articulated Simulation-Ready Assets: Related Work

-\textbf{Articulated Object Generation.} Recent work has exploited AI techniques to augment and diversify static asset datasets \citep{objaverseXL, Calli_2015} to create articulated objects \citep{le2024articulate, qiu2025articulate}.
-However, these systems lack controllability of asset geometries and do not guarantee correct joint configurations \citep{liu2025surveymodelinghumanmadearticulated}.
-Prior work \citep{jiang2022ditto, le2024articulate, mandi2024real2code, liu2023paris, chen2024urdformer, Hsu2023DittoITH, qiu2025articulate, weng2024neural} has also generated articulated assets with real-to-sim pipelines.
-Paris \citep{liu2023paris} learns part-based neural radiance fields to reconstruct articulated assets.
-Real2Code \citep{mandi2024real2code} and URDFormer \citep{chen2024urdformer} constructs URDFs with RGB images as input, using a mixture of off-the-shelf vision models and LLMs.
+\textbf{Articulated Object Generation.} Recent work has exploited AI techniques to augment and diversify static asset datasets \cite{objaverseXL, Calli_2015} to create articulated objects \cite{le2024articulate, qiu2025articulate}.
+However, these systems lack controllability of asset geometries and do not guarantee correct joint configurations \cite{liu2025surveymodelinghumanmadearticulated}.
+Prior work \cite{jiang2022ditto, le2024articulate, mandi2024real2code, liu2023paris, chen2024urdformer, Hsu2023DittoITH, qiu2025articulate, weng2024neural} has also generated articulated assets with real-to-sim pipelines.
+Paris \cite{liu2023paris} learns part-based neural radiance fields to reconstruct articulated assets.
+Real2Code \cite{mandi2024real2code} and URDFormer \cite{chen2024urdformer} constructs URDFs with RGB images as input, using a mixture of off-the-shelf vision models and LLMs.
 That being said, real-to-sim approaches often fail to construct articulated assets with high-quality.
-Additionally, these methods fall short on capturing occluded articulations and tend to produce inaccurate geometries and joint annotations \citep{liu2025surveymodelinghumanmadearticulated}.
-Inherited from Infinigen-Indoors \citep{infinigen2024indoors}, our tool allows users to model each individual part from scratch including its joint properties.
-This means users can also easily create high quality articulated bodies that may be occluded by outer surfaces (see Fig. \ref{fig:asset_examples}(c) and (d)).
+Additionally, these methods fall short on capturing occluded articulations and tend to produce inaccurate geometries and joint annotations \cite{liu2025surveymodelinghumanmadearticulated}.
+Inherited from Infinigen-Indoors \cite{infinigen2024indoors}, our procedural generators model each individual part from scratch including their joint properties.
+This means users can also easily create high quality articulated bodies that may be occluded by outer surfaces (e.g. racks in a dishwasher or drawers in a refrigerator).

-\textbf{Procedural Generation.} Many prior works create procedural training data focused on indoor environments \citep{procthor, infinigen2023infinite}, nature \cite{infinigen2023infinite} and cities \cite{proccity} but do not create procedural articulated objects.
-More similar to our work is \citet{Eppner2024}, which introduces a scene generator including some procedural articulated assets made in Python.
+\textbf{Procedural Generation.} Many prior works create procedural training data focused on indoor environments \cite{procthor, infinigen2023infinite}, nature \cite{infinigen2023infinite}, and cities \cite{proccity} but do not create procedural articulated objects.
+More similar to our work is \cite{Eppner2024}, which introduces a scene generator including some procedural articulated assets made in Python.
 However, their assets are composed mainly of mesh primitives (cubes/cylinders), do not contain multi-level articulations (e.g. pivoting handle on a pivoting door), and is extensible only by programmers.
-Our system is constructed using Blender, has detailed geometry and materials, and extensible by both programmers and anyone familiar with Blender.
+Our system is constructed using Blender, has detailed geometry and materials, and is extensible by both programmers and anyone familiar with Blender.